Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Bibliographic remarks

-We present four special cases of the constrained optimization problem posed in \eqref{eq:gen-constrained-opt}.
-The first and second cases concern variance as a risk measure in a discounted and average cost MDP, respectively, and these are based on \cite{l2013actor,prashanth2016mlj}.
-The third case involves CVaR as a risk measure, and is based on the work done in \cite{prashanth2014cvar}, while the fourth case considers CPT as the risk measure, and is based on \cite{prashanth2015cumulative,prashanth2018cpt}.
-We provide a brief description of other works on risk-sensitive RL.
-In \cite{tamar2012policy}, the authors consider variance as risk in a stochastic shortest path context, and propose a policy gradient algorithm using the likelihood ratio method.
-In \cite{Mihatsch02RS}, the authors propose an algorithm that modifies the temporal differences, and show its connection to the exponential utility approach.
-In \cite{TamarCGM15}, the authors provide a general policy gradient algorithm that handles a class of risk measures that includes CVaR.
-An early work that considers a constrained MDP setup, similar to that in \eqref{eq:gen-constrained-opt}, is \cite{borkar2005actor}, where the objective is average cost, and the constraint is also an average cost function that is different from the one used in the objective.
-An extension of this setup to a discounted cost MDP, incorporating function approximation, was treated in \cite{bhatnagar2010actor}.
-CVaR optimization in a constrained MDP setup was also explored in \cite{borkar2010risk}, but the algorithm proposed there requires that the single-stage cost be separable.
-More recently, in \cite{jiang2017risk}, the authors consider optimization of risk measures that include CVaR, in an unconstrained MDP setting, and propose reinforcement learning algorithms with function approximation, for solving the problem.
+A sampling but nowhere near exhaustive list of other risk-sensitive RL work includes the following.
+In \textcite{tamar2012policy}, variance as risk is considered in a stochastic shortest path context, and a policy gradient algorithm using the likelihood ratio method is provided.
+In \textcite{Mihatsch02RS}, a modified temporal differences algorithm is proposed and connected to the exponential utility approach.
+A general policy gradient algorithm that handles a class of risk measures that includes CVaR is presented in \textcite{TamarCGM15}.
+An early work that considers a constrained MDP setting similar to that in \eqref{eq:gen-constrained-opt} is \textcite{borkar2005actor}, where the objective is average cost and the constraint is also an average-cost function different from the objective function.
+A modification of this formulation to a discounted-cost MDP, incorporating function approximation, was treated in \textcite{bhatnagar2010actor}.
+CVaR optimization in a constrained MDP setup was also explored in \textcite{borkar2010risk}, but the algorithm proposed there requires that the single-stage cost be separable.
+Optimization of risk measures that include CVaR in an unconstrained MDP setting using RL algorithms with function approximation can be found in \textcite{jiang2017risk}.

-The rest of the paper is organized as follows: Section \ref{sec:mdps} sets up the MDP notation and outlines the popular variants objectives: discounted/average cost MDPs and stochastic shortest path.
-Section \ref{sec:risk-measures} describes popular risk measures such as variance, CVaR, and CPT.
-Section \ref{sec:rpg-template} presents a template for the risk-sensitive policy gradient algorithm.
-In Section \ref{sec:background}, we provide a brief introduction to temporal difference learning, and two popular gradient estimation techniques.
-In Section \ref{sec:convergence}, we present a convergence analysis, without proofs, of the template algorithm.
-In Section \ref{sec:risk-algos}, we present four special cases that were outlined earlier.
-Finally, Section \ref{sec:conclusions} provides concluding remarks and identifies a few challenging future research directions.

-\section{Markov Decision Processes}
+\chapter{Markov Decision Processes}